 As a central element of the mission of the Raoul Wallenberg Institute, teaching and curricular development that equip future leaders are a top priority.
-The institute is developing new courses, including team-taught classes and courses devoted to research on relevant topics, adding modules to existing courses, or redesigning courses that integrate experiences that bring learning to life.
+The institute is developing new courses, adding modules to existing courses, and redesigning courses that integrate experiences that bring learning to life.
 The Raoul Wallenberg Institute is developing innovative ways of integrating ethnic and religious tolerance into the classroom and is creating a cohort of graduate students and faculty leaders to implement new curricula.
 The Wallenberg Institute Affiliate Program gathers graduate student fellows and faculty fellows from multiple disciplines across the university who share a dedication to advancing ethnic and religious tolerance in their scholarly work, teaching, and public engagement.
 Fellows work together in bi-weekly workshops, committed to the mentoring relationships they establish within the group.
 They create new ideas together, directly applicable in their teaching engagements.
 An endowed fund of \$2 million is needed to support this valuable program.